 If you have a legal problem that can't be solved over the phone, a staff attorney in one of our area offices may be able to represent you.
-Staff attorneys represent seniors in more complex cases, such as
+Staff attorneys represent older people in more complex cases, such as

 - MaineCare denials